Moduli of surfaces in $\mathbb{P}^3$: Classification

 In addition to the theorem, we can describe all solutions with an infinite graph:

-\begin{theorem}[Hacking] All solutions to can be obtained by starting with the obvious solution $(1,1,1)$ and performing a sequence of mutations: if $(p,q,r)$ is a solution, then $(p,q,3pq-r)$ is a solution. \end{theorem}
+\begin{theorem} All solutions to can be obtained by starting with the obvious solution $(1,1,1)$ and performing a sequence of mutations: if $(p,q,r)$ is a solution, then $(p,q,3pq-r)$ is a solution. \end{theorem}

-One could hope for an analogue in the three dimensional case, although that seems out of reach: the proof of this theorem heavily relies on the classification of log terminal surface singularities.
+One could hope for an analogue of the description of degenerations in the three dimensional case, although that seems far out of reach.
 However, there are partial results, using properties of weighted projective spaces.
-For background on weighted projective space, we refer the reader to \cite{wps} or \cite{wpsfletcher}.

-First, recall that a weighted projective space $\PP(a_0, \dots, a_n)$ is called well-formed if every subset of $n$ of the $a_i$ has no common factors.
-For example, $\PP(1,2,4)$ is not well-formed, but is isomorphic to $\PP(1,1,2)$, which is.
+Recall that a weighted projective space $\PP(a_0, \dots, a_n)$ is called well-formed if every subset of $n$ of the $a_i$ has no common factors.
 We will call the set of integers $(a_0, \dots, a_n)$ well-formed if the associated weighted projective space is.

 \begin{proposition} If $\PP(a,b,c,d)$ is well-formed and admits a $\mathbb{Q}$-Gorenstein smoothing to $\PP^3$, then

 \end{proposition}

 \begin{proof} In order for $X = \PP(a,b,c,d)$ to have a $\Q$-Gorenstein smoothing, necessarily $K_X^3 = K_{\PP^3}^3 = -64$ by Proposition \ref{prop:constantvolume}.
 But, $\calO(K_X) = \calO(-a-b-c-d)$, and